-Sai - A Traditional Okinawa Kobudo Weapon
+Sai - Traditional Okinawa Kobudo Weapon

 The shaft of sai is referred to as the monouchi, the pointed tip is the saki, and the bottom rounded knuckle at the opposite end on the handle (pommel) is the tsukagushira.
 The handle is known as tsuka.
 Three-quarters of the way up the shaft are two curved prongs known as the yoku and the pointed tip of these are tsume.
 The yoku are considered wings that extend from the shaft from the moto (base of the wings) perpendicular to the shaft.

-There are three general types of sai: (1) Tsuujo-sai which is the more traditional sai with parallel yoku that project in the direction of saki; (2) the Manji (nunti)-sai is a three-pronged weapon with one yoku facing in an opposing direction, and the (3) Jutte-sai (aka jitte) which has only one yoku.
-The jutte became a popular weapon with the Japanese and Okinawan police as it is easily carried on the utility belt and can be used for blocking, striking and activating pressure points.
+There are three types of sai: (1) Tsuujo-sai which is the more traditional sai with parallel yoku that project in the direction of saki; (2) the Manji (nunti)-sai is a three-pronged weapon with one yoku facing an opposing direction, and the (3) Jutte-sai (aka jitte) which has only one yoku.
+The jutte became a popular weapon with the Japanese and Okinawan police as it is easily carried on the utility belt and used for blocking, striking and activating pressure points.

-Sai waza mimic techniques in karate, thus a practitioner can quickly learn this weapon.
-And just like karate, the sai will be more effective using powerful koshi no chikara (hip power) and suri ashi (sliding movement).
+Sai waza mimic techniques in karate; thus a practitioner can quickly learn this weapon.
+And like karate, the sai will be more effective using powerful koshi no chikara (hip power) and suri ashi (sliding movement).
 At the Seiyo Hombu in Arizona (Arizona School of Traditional Karate), members train with most weapons of Okinawa Kobudo.
 Read more about sai at our blogspot or visit our page about Tonfa.